Four Year Colleges

 CVHS hosts FAFSA workshops each year.
 Watch for notices from the College & Career Center or look for workshops on College Access Fairfax

-Check Family Connection regularly for scholarships vetted by FCPS.
-Review the weekly Career Center Corner for scholarship opportunities and financial aid workshops.
+Check Naviance regularly for scholarships vetted by FCPS.
+Review the weekly College and Career Center Corner newsletter and the Student Services Schoology course for scholarship opportunities and financial aid workshops.

-Stop by the College & Career Center to get other resources for reputable scholarship and financial aid resources.
+Stop by the College & Career Center to explore options and ask questions.